 Membership and Events Coordinator

 Stacey joined Washington Wild in February 2017.
 She recently relocated from northern California, bringing with her a Bachelor of Science in Recreation, Parks and Tourism Administration from San Francisco State University.
-Additionally, she began her career at a local parks alliance nonprofit, giving her experience in development, event coordination and database management.
+Stacey began her career at the San Francisco Parks Alliance, giving her experience in development, event coordination and database management.
 With a great love and appreciation of the Pacific Northwest, Stacey is thrilled to be part of the Washington Wild team.
 Stacey grew up spending most of her time outdoors and strives to make sure our wild spaces remain wild for others to explore.
 In her free time, Stacey can be found hiking, camping, backpacking and globetrotting.